GlacioHack/geoutils/doc/source/raster_vector_point.md

-Rasterization of a vector is **an operation that allows to translate some information of the vector data into a raster**, by setting the values raster pixels intersecting a vector geometry feature to that of an attribute of the vector associated to the geometry (e.g., feature ID, area or any other value), which is the feature index by default.
+Rasterization of a vector is **an operation that allows to translate some information of the vector data into a raster**, by setting the values raster pixels intersecting a vector geometry feature to that of an attribute of the vector associated to the geometry (e.g., feature ID, area or any other value), which is the geometry index by default.

 Rasterization generally implies some loss of information, as there is no exact way of representing a vector on a grid.
 Rather, the choice of which pixels are attributed a value depends on the amount of intersection with the vector